-When CEOs hear the word “culture,” most think about internal metrics such as productivity, morale, communication, teamwork and performance.
-As important as these metrics are, none on their own can go toe-to-toe with the metric of improving sales.
-For the growth-minded manufacturer, building a sales-driven culture is, was, and always will be the priority of the day.
-After all, without sales, a company wouldn’t exist.
+When mortgage and real estate industry CEOs think of “culture,” many think about morale, communication, teamwork and performance metrics.
+As important as these traits are, none on their own can compete with the metric of attracting and retaining new clients and deepening relationships.
+Building and maintaining a sales-driven culture is, was, and always must be the priority of the day.

 There are a number of tactics you could deploy to integrate a sales-driven culture at your real estate or mortgage industry company: